noreason-code/TCP_performance_monitor/README.md

 # TCP_performance_monitor
-This project monitors the performance of TCP based on socket
+This project monitors the performance of TCP based on socket.
+This project needs the support of redis.